gabrielmatosms/gabrielmatosms/README.md

 Software developer
 -------------------

-I'm currently working as a Software Developer at Agrotools 👨🏻‍💻 Passionate about games, art and sunny days 👨‍🎨🕹️
+Working as a Software Developer 👨🏻‍💻 Passionate about games, art and sunny days 👨‍🎨🕹️

-* 🌍  I'm based in São José dos Campos - Brasil
 * ✉️  You can contact me [here](https://www.gabrielmatos.tech)

 ### Skills